kunal592/BlogNity_v1/docs/blueprint.md

 # **App Name**: Blognity SaaS
+- authentication is working property so dont edit the auth logic
 ## Core Features:

 - Public Blog Display: Displays all public blogs in grid or list view with title, author, likes, tags, excerpt, and thumbnail.
 Includes like, bookmark, share, summarize, follow, and comment buttons.